ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/3-Scheduling-EmrEtlRunner.md

     rvm_path=/home/admin/.rvm

-Now, assuming you're using the excellent [cronic] [cronic] as a wrapper for your cronjobs, and that cronic is on your path, you can configure your cronjob like so:
+Now, assuming you're using the excellent [cronic] [cronic] as a wrapper for your cronjobs, and that both cronic and Bundler are on your path, you can configure your cronjob like so:

     0 4   * * *   root    cronic /path/to/snowplow/3-enrich/bin/snowplow-emr-etl-runner.sh